Ready Mixed Concrete (Scotland)

 A colour shot of 'E' Series ERF 4X2 tractor unit Reg F650 AHG Fleet No 107 'Dornoch Firth' parked up at Riding's Motherwell yard.

-One of a number of brand new ERF tractor unit's assigned to the RMC contract during 1989 and 1990, Reg No F650 AHG was registered new on the 1st of April 1989.
+One of a number of brand new ERF tractor unit's assigned to the RMC contract during 1989 and 1990, Reg No F650 AHG was first registered for road use on the 1st of April 1989.

 The tanker at this stage is still in W & J Riding's company colours but was later repainted in RMC livery.

-ERF E10 4X2 tractor unit Reg No F660 ARN Fleet No 42 'Formidable' was registered new by Riding's on the 1st of April 1989.
+ERF E10 4X2 tractor unit Reg No F660 ARN Fleet No 42 'Formidable' was purchased brand new from ERF Ltd Sandbach on the 15th of February 1989 at a cost of £28,853 plus vat and was first registered for road use two weeks later on the 1st of April 1989.

 Powered by a Cummins L10 325 engine F660 ARN was driven on a regular basis by Tom Brady.

 Pictured here at Riding's Motherwell depot it is seen here coupled to a Riding liveried tri-axle cement tanker which would have later been repainted in RMC's orange livery.